FrackeR011/riscv-gcc/README.md

 ### Note

-This is a fork of **riscv/riscv-gcc** modified for handling floating point exceptions.
+This repository is clone of original [riscv-gcc](https://github.com/riscv/riscv-gcc) modified for handling floating point exceptions.
 Changes were made in riscv.md.

 Following floating point operations generate breakpoints when **any** floating point exception occurs: